kevinlanzon/boris_bikes/README.md

 Object Oriented model of the Boris Bikes London bicycle system.

+The goal of this project is to introduce you to:

+- Behaviour Driven Development (BDD);
+- How BDD relates to Test Driven Development (TDD), and
+- The process of domain modeling for Object-Oriented Programming (OOP) (which is strongly related to DDD - Domain Driven Design).

-Paired with Riz, we wrote this code using TDD best practices with RSpec.
-The goal of this project was to introduce RSpec and Object Oriented design as well as how objects can communicate to each other.
+Paired with [Riz](https://github.com/RizAli), we wrote this code using TDD best practices with RSpec.

 Technologies used